 - Prince Charming is crushed by a falling tower.

-- Puss In Boots tries to explain to Shrek how babies are made, describing the urges that men feel.
-Puss tries to continue the conversation with Donkey.
+- Puss In Boots attempts to explain to Shrek how babies are made, describing the urges that men feel and tries to continue the conversation with Donkey.

-- One of the ugly stepsisters is a transvestite, who remarks on Prince Charming, ‘He makes me hotter than July’.
+- One of the Ugly step sisters is a transvestite, who makes a couple of remarks about Prince Charming, including how “he makes me hotter than July.”

 Alcohol, drugs and other substances

-- One of the Seven Dwarfs gets drunk and staggers about the street.
+- One of the Seven Dwarfs gets drunk and swaggers about the street.